S-Yaghouti/Slider/README.md

 ### Note on Looping Functionality:

 - The Simple Image Slider is designed to loop through the images continuously.
 Ensure that your image list in `Slider.js` is set up correctly for seamless transitions.
-You can customize the transition speed and effects in the `style.css` file for a smoother experience.

 ## Usage